 Reliable estimates of carbon emissions from planned and unplanned fires are required to assess the impact of smoke on the atmosphere.

-The research proposed aims first to further develop our knowledge of greenhouse gas emissions of fuel reduction fires and their impacts on the carbon balance of forested ecosystems.
+This research by Dr Tina Bell and Dr Malcolm Possell, both from the University of Sydney, aimed to further develop knowledge of greenhouse gas emissions from fuel reduction fires and their potential impacts on the carbon balance of forested ecosystems.

 The research involved the development of a new laboratory method that can detect and measure a range of emissions from burning vegetation.
 The program was initially planned to determine the role of one of the most important components of fire behaviour – fuel moisture content – on smoke emissions and fuel flammability.

 Findings showed that vegetation containing more moisture produced less carbon dioxide and more carbon monoxide than drier vegetation, and that none of the gaseous components of bushfire smoke that were measured using the experimental setup were produced in toxic quantities.
 The differential emissions recorded from wet and dry fuels could provide a mechanism for fire managers to manipulate the emissions from planned burns in the future.
 The study also showed that an introduced weed, African lovegrass, was much more flammable than the native Australian grasses.

 Testing of several species of eucalyptus showed limited differences in flammability attributes or carbon emissions among species, but there were greater differences detected among tropical and savanna grasses, providing some boundaries to the level of generalisation that can be made.

 This project has improved the understanding of the relationships among fuel type and condition and burning conditions on emissions of gases, and will help advise how best to manage fires to minimise their ecological and economic impacts.
 This is an important area to investigate as the carbon costs of fuel reduction fires are yet to be determined and will likely have considerable economic value in future.